 The Google Chrome app and apps that work as front-ends for the Chromium WebView still works, however, as they use a slightly different proxy handling than the system default.
 Other apps like Firefox, Twitter, Google Play Services, and YouTube will just time out.

 You can work-around the issue by plugging your Android device into a charger as the battery optimization policy changes for all apps to allow them to run in the background while charging.
-This means the problem can be frustrating to debug as your device will be plugged in to computer to interact with debugging software.
+This means the problem can be frustrating to debug as your device will be plugged into the computer to interact with debugging software.

 I reported this issue to the Android Open Source Project over two years ago but the issue was dismissed by a Google engineer as working as intended.

-The same issue also affect some configurations of Chrome OS/Chromebooks.
+The same issue also affects some configurations of Chrome OS/Chromebooks.